Mailing AddressSouth Carolina Equestrian

-Cory Burkarth is currently in his sixth year as the Media Relations contact for the equestrian team and his second year at South Carolina.
+Cory Burkarth is currently in his seventh year as the Media Relations contact for the equestrian team and his second year at South Carolina.
 A 2008 graduate of Newberry College in Newberry, S.C., Rob is responsible for maintaining the team's website on GamecocksOnline.com, along with writing all press releases and game recap stories.